Cosplayer Of The Month - Lydi Scott

 My very first cosplay was an original Borderlands siren character my sister and I co-created, back in 2013.
 I was just a kid, and I’d only heard of cosplaying.
-My sister asked me if I wanted to go to FAN EXPO Canada that summer (it was my very first convention, in fact), and she asked if I wanted to wear a cosplay to it.
-I said yes, but was a bit shy about it.
-I never thought I would actually step out of my comfort zone enough to try it, but my big sister gave me a much needed boost of encouragement.
-I’m very grateful she did.
-I got the clothes together, and my sister, Mieka, did the lovely hair, makeup and tattoos for me.
-It was so much fun and such a great introduction to the cosplay world.
-I saw so many awesome cosplayers at FAN EXPO, and I was just in awe.
-It turned into a yearly thing, where I’d go with Mieka to FAN EXPO and wear a new cosplay every year.
+My sister, Mieka, asked me if I wanted to go to FAN EXPO Canada that summer (it was my very first convention, in fact), and she asked if I wanted to wear a cosplay to it.
+I said yes, but was a bit shy about it but she gave me a much-needed boost of encouragement.
+So I got the clothes together, and Mieka did the lovely hair, makeup, and tattoos for me.
+It was so much fun and turned into a yearly thing, where I’d go with her to FAN EXPO and wear a new cosplay every year.

 Do you have a cosplay piece that you are most proud of?

 The cosplay I’m most proud of would absolutely be the Ciri Redesign I recently finished earlier this year.
 It was based on Klaus Wittmann’s amazing design of a more The Witcher-style Ciri.
 It took months to make, but I’m so glad I did it.
 Between the hand-made chainmail and the EVA foam armour, it’s gotta be my best-looking costume.

 What do you hope to achieve through cosplay?